thescientist13/github-dashboard/README.md

 The _src_ directory contains all relevant source code needed to run the app
 - _index.tsx_ - bootstrap for the application
 - _credentials.ts_ - from a template, with Github credentials
-- _components/_ - stateless UI components extending `React.Component` class
+- _components/_ - reusable (generally non "state" derived UI components extending `React.Component` class
+- _services/_ - classes for interacting with 3rd party APIs or other non UI related functionality
+- _stores/_ - Redux reducers
 - _views/_ - stateful UI components extending `React.Component` class and wired up to react-router
-- _services/_ - classes for interacting with 3rd party APIs or other non UI related functionality

 ## Tasks
 #### Running the app